Helspont: Reunification

 Helspont returned with a new plan in the 1990s.
 Instead of eradicating the human race on his own, he plans on contacting a Daemonite armada to attack Earth.
 However, Helspont requires a magical orb to create and maintain the portal needed for the invasion.
+One of the other orbs is carried inside the body of Void, a member of the WildC.A.T.s.
 To help retrieve the orb before the WildC.A.T.s could stop him, Helspont creates a new incarnation of the Cabal, consisting of a Coda, Pike, a psychic named Providence, several humans, and several Daemonites.

-Helspont succeeds in launching the invasion, but is thwarted by the Youngblood team and Dan Quayle.
-Gnome, an ally of Helspont, betrays him and sets his compound to explode, which presumably kills them both.
+Helspont has one of the Daemonites break into a NASA compound and steal the orb.
+After the orb is stolen, Helspont has one of the Daemonites possess Dan Quayle, the Vice President of the United States.
+Using Quayle, the Daemonite secures a military base with which he can operate the orb.

+Helspont and his scientists succeed in beginning the Reunification and overwhelm the WildC.A.T.S. after being attacked by them.
+However, Voodoo, Maul and Spartan regain enough strength to kill the Daemonite possessing Dan Quayle.
+Emp uses a hidden communicator to contact Spartan, who shuts down the entire compound.
+As a result, the orb stopped working properly.
+Helspont attempts to retrieve the orb, but is caught an explosion engineered by his former ally Gnome, who wanted the orb's power for himself.
+Helspont, Gnome and the orb are all assumed dead or destroyed.

 Mr. Majestic

 Helspont survives and goes on to pose as James Wyvern, the owner of technology company Pacificon.
 Much of the technology created by Pacificon was reverse-engineered from Kherubim tech.
 Mr. Majestic, his partner Desmond, and Zealot encounter Helspont in a defective Planet Shaper, which he has designs on.
-Helspont reveals his true identity and obtain control over the Planet Shaper, which he intends to use to reshape Earth to be suitable for the Kherubim.
+Helspont reveals his true identity and intent to obtain control over the Planet Shaper, which he intends to use to reshape Earth to be suitable for the Kherubim.
+The Planet Shaper reveals that it is meant to alter planets to better match the conditions necessary for Kherubim life, as well as generate Kherubim life forms and alter existing beings into servant species and keep them from rebelling against the Kherubims, the Daemonites being a potential servant species that were considered too aberrant, leading the Kherubim to attempt to exterminate them, leading to the Daemonite-Kherubim War.
+This revelation led Helspont to feel his hatred of Khera and the Kherubims was further justified, and he attacked Khera.
+Helspont eventually ceased his attack and fled.

 Helspont possesses Desmond, who is connected to Planet Shaper.
 He repeatedly attempts to activate the machine's terraforming processes, but is thwarted by Mr. Majestic.
 As Majestic is about to die, all life on Earth is kidnapped by a powerful alien force, deactivating the Planet Shaper.
 Majestic separates Helspont from the Planet Shaper and kills him with his laser vision.